Department of International Health & Sustainable Development

 This course provides in-depth training in basic concepts, principles, and practices for impact evaluation of public health interventions in international settings.
 Examples focus on sexual and reproductive health interventions (including HIV-prevention), but the skills learned apply to all health areas.
 A team-based project allows students to apply impact evaluation skills (e.g., identification of study designs, indicators, data, analytical approach) to real-life settings.
 The course provides grounding in evaluation study designs, develops skills in designing evaluation plans, and is a basis for specialized courses on data analysis, sampling, and advanced evaluation research.
 This course is designed for students interested in program monitoring and evaluation jobs in global contexts and should be taken in lieu of SBPS-6340 and TRMD-6200.

-Health Problems of Developing Societies is tailored to and intended for students entering the MPH program in International Health and Sustainable Development at Tulane University’s School of Public Health and Tropical Medicine.
+Health and Sustainable Development in a Changing World is tailored to and intended for students entering the MPH program in International Health and Sustainable Development.
 The course provides an overview of the major health problems facing low-and-middle income countries (LMIC); the divergent historical patterns of public health in economically rich versus poor societies; the links among public health, development, and culture; and strategies for improving public health in LMIC.
-There is no prerequisite for the course.

 IHSD 6300 Monitoring of Global Health Programs (3)

 This course equips students with program monitoring principles and skills for tracking the performance and results in public health programs.
 The course will focus on programs and interventions in global settings, although the skills can also be applicable in the domestic context.
 Students will learn to develop frameworks and models for program monitoring and evaluation, develop appropriate indicators and plans to measure program implementation and results, and apply them to actual programs.
 This course is required for MPH students in IHSD and to be followed by a course on program evaluation.
-It is designed for students who are interested in program monitoring and evaluation jobs in global contexts, and should be taken in lieu of SBPS 6340.
+It is designed for students who are interested in program monitoring and evaluation jobs in global contexts.

 IHSD 6331 Public Health and Nutrition in Complex Emergencies (3)